An Arroyo Grande address doesn't mean city limits

 ADUs and older second units: two rulebooks, one address

 Older unpermitted 'granny flats' deserve particular attention.
-Under AB 2533, effective in 2025, local agencies must approve permits legalizing ADUs built before 2020 that meet state health-and-safety standards, generally without impact fees.
+Under AB 2533, signed in September 2024 and effective the following January, a local agency may not deny a permit legalizing an ADU or junior ADU built before January 1, 2020 over building-standard violations unless correcting them is necessary to fix a substandard condition; and the owner generally cannot be charged impact fees or connection charges.
 That creates a documented pathway for legalization, but buyers should still verify the permit history of any second unit, and sellers should be ready to produce it.
-ADU rules change frequently — confirm current standards with the city or county.
+ADU rules change frequently; confirm current standards with the city or county.

 What rural Arroyo Grande zoning actually allows